blu256/skout/README.md

 Skout
 -----

-Skout is a panel for TDE in the spirit of Tracker, the desktop panel of BeOS and now Haiku.
+Skout is a panel for TDE in the spirit of Deskbar, the desktop panel of BeOS and now Haiku.

 ![Screenshot of Skout in top right corner of TDE](doc/screenshot.png)